Community and law enforcement working together to curb recent violence in Brooklyn Park

 The 21 Days of Peace initiative is happening in several cities, but now people like Rev. Jerry McAfee, hope it will help here in Brooklyn Park.
 "Last year there were a lot of shootings going on on 63rd and Zane, and this is just a continuation of that," said Rev. McAfee.

-According to a Facebook post shared by the Brooklyn Park police chief, as of June, violent crime in Brooklyn Park is approximately two percent higher compared to last year.
-He went on to say there have been more "shots-fired calls" in the past 15 months, than he's seen in 30 years.
+According to a Facebook post shared by Craig Enevoldsen, the Brooklyn Park police chief, as of June, violent crime in Brooklyn Park is approximately 2% higher compared to last year.
+He went on to say there have been more "shots fired calls" in the past 15 months than he's seen in 30 years.

+The Facebook post also said that on Monday, an outside research foundation that's been reviewing policing in Brooklyn Park will present a report and make recommendations on ways to curb violence and improve safety to the city council.

+"As we work to rebuild trust in police/community relations, we also need to come together to address this gun violence.
+We cannot do it alone.
+We need help from the community and our criminal justice partners," Chief Enevoldsen wrote.

 "We appreciate what you guys are doing," said Drury.